greyhamwoohoo/interface-interceptor-core/README.md

  See the .UnitTests project for how to configure OnBefore, OnAfter and Stub Executions in place of the original method.

 ## Limitations
 Many!
-This is not intended to be a unit testing or universal mocking tool.
-More an intellectual exercise to learn DispatchProxy :)
+This is not intended to be a unit testing or universal mocking tool - more an intellectual exercise so I could learn DispatchProxy :)

 Main limitations are: